-There is no younger age limit – a brilliant and well-behaved 8 year-old is welcome to compete.
-To determine grade eligibility for homeschooled students, if a student is not considered to formally be in a grade, students born after October 1 1999 will be considered to be eligible for the Junior Varsity Division for the 2015-16 competition year.
+There is no younger age limit – a brilliant and well-behaved 8 year-old is welcome to compete, for instance.
+To determine grade eligibility for homeschooled students, if a student is not considered to formally be in a grade, students born after October 1, 2006 will be considered to be eligible for the Junior Varsity Division for the 2022-23 competition year.
 If a student is formally considered to be in a grade, then that grade is what will be used.

 In contrast with the National History Bee at the high school level tournaments, students in lower divisions may compete in the Varsity division of the History Bowl, but not vice versa.
 This means a Middle School student may compete in the Middle School, Junior Varsity, or Varsity division.
 A Junior Varsity student may compete in the Junior Varsity or Varsity division, and a Varsity student may compete only in the Varsity division.
 A team that features students from different divisions will compete in the highest division that students on the team qualifies for.
 This means a team with 3 Junior Varsity students and one Varsity students would compete in the Varsity division.